 One reason for foundation underpinning includes damage to the foundation.
 Foundations may crack over time as a consequence of poor construction or settling.
 Damage may also be caused by basement seepage after heavy rain.

 In those instances, it might not be possible or necessary to replace the foundation, yet some additional support is required, and underpinning is utilized to arrest the damage, as well as stabilize the foundation in order for the structure above to remain safe.
+If you take the time to learn why you need basement underpinning you will be knowledgeable when the contractors show up.

 Underpinning also is performed as a type of retrofitting as new information regarding a structure or land it was built on comes out, or as the law changes.
 For example, in earthquake-prone areas, most older structures aren’t considered earthquake safe underneath the law, and they must be retrofitted.